How to Do

 3. Stand back up and swing the kettlebell up to shoulder height in one motion.

-The alternating kettlebell swing is a ballistic exercise that will effectively strengthen your posterior chain, grip, shoulders, and core.
+The alternating swinging kettlebells is a ballistic exercise that will effectively strengthen your posterior chain, grip, shoulders, and core.
 To ensure your safety, make sure you can perform the one-arm swing effectively.